-Did you know how to train your dog to love taking a bath?
-If done right, bath time can be easy and fun for both owner and dog!
+Do you know how to train your dog to love taking a bath?
+Done right, bath time can be easy and fun for both you and your dog!

 Oh…the dreaded bath.
 But what choice do you have?
 Once your dog rolls in something stinky it’s bath or bust at your house.
 Too bad your bathing beauty isn’t up for a dip in the tub.
 Get ready to get soaked.
 The Woof Reporters wondered, “how can we make doggie bath time less of a nightmare for everyone involved?”
 Woof Report’s expert trainer, Mike Wombacher, came to our rescue!
 If your dog runs for the door when you run the bath, this tip’s for you.
 Whether you’re the washer or just prepping your pooch for the groomer, read on for Mike’s training tips to break the bath time blues and keep your dog calm and clean.